12 Feb Best zero waste stores in London and beyond in the UK

 Plastic-Free Toothpaste & Bamboo Toothbrush

 Natural coconut oil remineralising toothpaste, handmade in West Sussex UK.
-It comes in a reusable glass jar and even the seal wrapped around their jars made from biodegradable cellulose.
+It comes in a reusable glass jar and even the seal wrapped around their jars is made from biodegradable cellulose.

 Washable Makeup Remover